Sajad Lone to contest LS polls from Baramulla: Peoples Conference | Politics

 Peoples Conference chief Sajad Lone would contest the forthcoming Parliamentary polls from north Kashmir's Baramulla constituency, the party announced on Monday.

-The party also said it will take a decision on the other two seats in the Kashmir valley in due course of time, but would not contest any seat in the Jammu region of the Union Territory.
+The party also said it would decide on the other two seats in the Kashmir valley in due course, but would not contest any seat in the Jammu region of the Union Territory.

+This would be the second time the separatist-turned-mainstream politician would test his luck in the Lok Sabha elections.

 ''In response to the duty assigned to me by the party to hold discussions with party leaders, and ascertain the best possible way forward in the upcoming Parliamentary elections, I have had extensive discussions over the past two weeks.
 I met all constituency heads and block level leaders,'' secretary general of the party, Imran Ansari said in a post on X.

-He said that based on his discussion with the party leaders, the party has decided to fight and field a candidate from the Baramulla Parliamentary seat.
+He said, based on his discussion with the party leaders, the Peoples Conference has decided to fight and field a candidate from the Baramulla Parliamentary seat.

+The leadership and the rank and file of the party have overwhelmingly endorsed the candidature of the party president Sajad Gani Lone for the Baramulla Parliamentary seat, Ansari said.

+''It is with great pleasure I formally announce that Sajad Lone has acceded to the demand of the party,'' the secretary general said.

 ''We will take a call about other seats based on our limited resources and also how best to defeat the common enemy of the people of J and K. Apart from Baramulla, we will fight only where we believe we can win on our own and either seek support or give support respectively to any party best suited to defeat the biggest enemy of the people of J and K,'' he said.